opf/openproject/docs/user-guide/integrations/README.md

 ## Toggl

 We do offer an [integration](../time-and-costs/time-tracking/toggl-integration/) between OpenProject and the time tracking app Toggl.
+Find out more [here](../time-and-costs/time-tracking/toggl-integration/).

 ## Slack